2021–22 Southeastern Louisiana Lions basketball team

 The 2021–22 Southeastern Louisiana Lions basketball team represented Southeastern Louisiana University during the 2021–22 NCAA Division I men's basketball season.
-The Lions are led by third-year head coach David Kiefer, and played their home games at the University Center in Hammond, Louisiana as members of the Southland Conference.
+The Lions were led by third-year head coach David Kiefer, and played their home games at the University Center in Hammond, Louisiana as members of the Southland Conference (SoCon).

+The Lions finished the season 19–15, 10–4 in Southland play, to finish tied for second place.
+They defeated New Orleans in the semifinals of the Southland tournament before falling to Texas A&M–Corpus Christi in the championship game.
+They were invited to The Basketball Classic, where they lost to South Alabama in the first round.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Lions finished the 2020–21 season 8–18, 5–10 in Southland play to finish in ninth place.
+In a season limited due to the ongoing COVID-19 pandemic, the Lions finished the 2020–21 season 8–18, 5–10 in Southland play, to finish in ninth place.
 They defeated McNeese State in the first round of the Southland tournament before losing to New Orleans.